San Diego Community College District: History

-Community college education in San Diego can be traced to 1914 when the Board of Education of the San Diego City Schools authorized postsecondary classes for the youth of San Diego.
+Community college education in San Diego can be traced to 1914 when the board of education of the San Diego City Schools authorized postsecondary classes for the youth of San Diego.
 Classes opened that fall at San Diego High School with four faculty members and 35 students, establishing San Diego City College.

 In 1921, City College moved from the high school to share facilities with the State Normal School, the four-year teachers' college which, in 1898, became San Diego State University.
 For 25 years, the Junior College program remained at San Diego State University.
 During this period, in 1938, the San Diego Vocational Junior College was established to offer training in technical-vocational skills to post high school students.
 The following year, the San Diego Evening Junior College was set up to provide college classes in the evening for adults who were unable to attend classes during the day.

 In 1946, City College moved back to San Diego High School and reorganized into three branches: San Diego Vocational High School, San Diego College Arts and Sciences, and San Diego Evening Junior College.
-City College continued to grow during the 1950s and 60s as land was acquired to allow expansion through various blocks of today's northeast Downtown San Diego.
+City College continued to grow during the 1950s and 60s as land was acquired to allow expansion through various blocks of today's northeast downtown San Diego.

 In 1964, San Diego Mesa College was opened to 1,800 students.
 Five years later, in 1969, San Diego Miramar College opened on 140 acres in what was then undeveloped land north of the Miramar Naval Air Station, now known as Mira Mesa.
 Unlike City and Mesa Colleges which offered a wide range of general education classes, Miramar College began by concentrating on law enforcement and fire science training.
 It has since broadened its curriculum to include the general education college courses needed by students in the rapidly growing northern area of the city, as well as new transfer and vocational programs.

-In November 1972, the voters approved separating the San Diego Community College District from the San Diego Unified School District.
+In November 1972, the voters approved separating San Diego Community College District from the San Diego Unified School District.
 The first election of community college district trustees was held in November 1973.

 The year 1976 brought the opening of a unique district campus, the Educational Cultural Complex, dedicated to offering both college and continuing education classes to the multicultural population surrounding its Ocean View Boulevard site.
-In 1979-80 the administration of the Evening College program was merged with those of the day college programs at San Diego City, San Diego Mesa, and San Diego Miramar Colleges.
-With both college and Continuing Education programs, as well as extensive educational programs at military bases across the nation, the San Diego Community College District became second-largest community college district in California.
+In 1979–80 the administration of the Evening College program was merged with those of the day college programs at San Diego City, San Diego Mesa, and San Diego Miramar Colleges.
+With both credit colleges and College of Continuing Education programs, as well as extensive educational programs at military bases across the nation, San Diego Community College District became second-largest community college district in California.